 One practical example might be to use AI to support with meeting agenda planning, to ensure adequate time is allocated to discussion of priority business items, Gray said.
 AI can also help company secretaries make board packs more useful by distilling lengthy papers into clear summaries focused on the important points for directors to digest, he added.

-Company secretaries might also use AI to produce draft minutes of board meetings, Gray said, highlighting how this can enable what was discussed and decided as well as action points to be captured within seconds.
-However, he said care still needs to be taken to cross-check what is produced for accuracy before minutes are circulated or shared with regulators.
+Company secretaries might also use AI to support the production of draft minutes of board meetings, Gray said, highlighting how this can enable a record of matters discussed and actions approved to be prepared.
+The human element does, however, continue to be important, since the ability for AI to understand nuance remains a challenge, meaning care still needs to be taken to cross-check what is produced for accuracy before minutes are circulated or shared with the board.

 According to Gray, AI can also support company secretaries with statutory filings and reporting.

-“AI can help companies make annual reports more accessible by producing summaries that draw out key themes and provide some narrative, whether around strategy, performance and risk or the fulfilment of directors’ duties, or on non-financial disclosures that are being increasingly mandated, such as around ESG and diversity data,” Gray said.
+“AI can help companies interpret data to support the generation of annual reports, making these more accessible by producing summaries that draw out key themes and provide some narrative, whether around strategy, performance and risk or the fulfilment of directors’ duties, or on non-financial disclosures that are being increasingly mandated, such as around ESG and diversity data,” Gray said.
 “A risk, though, is that by leaning on AI-generated content, company secretaries import information of a generic nature into those reports that may not fully or accurately reflect risks or issues the business faces in its specific operations.
 This highlights the need for human oversight of AI output and for company secretaries to apply their own professional judgement.”

 Gray said company secretaries will get the most from AI tools if they embrace opportunities to build their own AI literacy.